 I’m Valerie and I live in St. Louis, MO with my husband, two daughters and a golden retriever.
 When my daughter (then six years old) was first diagnosed in 2018, the journey seemed insurmountable.
 After much research, label reading, experimenting in the kitchen and genuine “learn as you go” experience, I’ve become a self-described expert on how to advocate and care for my family while navigating this autoimmune disease.
 Joining the ambassador team was a natural next step toward helping others on their journey, whether they’ve been personally diagnosed or serve as a caretaker or friend of someone affected by celiac disease.
 I believe in a world that looks at life beyond celiac disease – where a cure leads so many individuals to a fully healthy life.

 Our Reach Beyond Celiac Ambassadors focus on inclusion, establishing personal connections and building supportive networks for those with celiac disease and gluten sensitivity at every stage of life.

 Ambassadors to tailor the program to their unique passions and skills – using tools and resources provided by Beyond Celiac.
 Ambassadors work both independently and collaboratively on initiatives designed to drive Beyond Celiac’s mission forward.
-The will is engaging and has significant social impact while building leadership, strategic planning, collaboration and other skills.
 If you are energetic, intelligent, and full of big ideas…and you want to make a difference in the world…please apply today!

 For more than 15 years, Beyond Celiac has been the leading patient advocacy and research-driven celiac disease organization working to drive diagnosis, advance research, and accelerate the discovery of new treatments and a cure.